 Facebook Groups are great for finding offers to subscription sites, as is signing up to receive the Lost Cousins newsletter.Tweet

 For both sites most of the records available are searchable by, at least, the name of your ancestor.
-But what happens if your ancestors name has been written incorrectly in the original record?
-Or perhaps it’s right on the original but it’s been transcribed incorrectly.
+But what happens if a name has been written incorrectly in the original record?
+Or perhaps it’s right on the original but its been transcribed incorrectly.
 My surname is Pithers, trust me, I feel your pain!

 Ancestry gives you an incentive to correct errors.
 Each time you do so, you are setting ‘cousin bait’.Tweet